Watson throws 6 TD passes, leads No. 4 Clemson to 56-7 win

+Watson, playing his final home game, threw his third TD pass of the opening quarter for a 21-0 lead Saturday night, then placed his hands together and leaned his head against them as if to say, "Nighty night."

+The Gamecocks never woke up after that in Clemson's 56-7 domination, the team's largest margin of victory in the rivalry since a 51-0 win in 1900.

-Deshaun Watson tied his career high with six touchdown passes, three to Mike Williams, and No. 4 Clemson took another, strong step to the College Football Playoff with a 56-7 victory over rival South Carolina on Saturday night.
+Watson tied his career high with six touchdowns passes, three to Mike Williams in Clemson's latest step toward the College Football Playoff.

+"Offensively, those guys have had some incredible games in Death Valley," Clemson co-offensive coordinator Jeff Scott said.
+"We challenged them, 'Hey, let's make this last one the best one.'"

-If the Tigers (11-1, No. 4 CFP) don't stumble against Virginia Tech next week in the Atlantic Coast Conference championship, they'll be off to college football's final four for a second straight season.
+It be hard to find another that meant as much to the Tigers (11-1, No. 4 CFP), who only need to defeat Virginia Tech in the Atlantic Coast Conference championship game next Saturday night to lock up a playoff spot.

-The Gamecocks (6-6) were little more than speed bump on that road that Clemson got past quickly, jumping out to a 21-0 lead in the opening quarter and cruising to a third straight win in the Palmetto State's biggest sporting event.

 Watson finished with 347 yards and matched the six TDs he threw in his first college start against North Carolina in 2014.
 He also likely crept a bit closer in the Heisman Trophy race to Louisville quarterback Lamar Jackson, whose team lost for a second straight week.